ropii/MyFirstApplication/README.md

 # MyFirstApplication
-this is the firt app i built at yod b
+this is the first app i built at yod b